 Then, $\M$ admits a left Bousfield localization at $\Lrect$-equivalences among right semimodel categories. \end{taggedtheorem}

-It is important to note that right semimodel structures appear naturally when constructing left Bousfield localizations through this theorem.
-This fact has to be compared with different existence theorems for left Bousfield localizations that have appeared in the literature (see \emph{Relation to other works} below) that assert existence of left Bousfield localizations among left semimodel categories.
-These results correspond to the construction of left Bousfield localizations at classes of equivalences generated by sets of maps.
-In fact, we also provide an instance of them which may be well-known to experts.
-It concerns (enriched) left Bousfield localization of cellular model structures at a set of maps and covers what happens in the absence of left properness in \cite[Theorem 4.1.1]{hirschhorn_model_2003}.
+To the best of our knowledge, Theorem \ref{thm_A_LocalizatorLBL} is the first result that provides left Bousfield localizations of right semimodel categories and hence a good supply of non-trivial examples.
+Previously known existence theorems of left Bousfield localizations apply to left semimodel categories only, see \emph{Relation to other works} below for more.

+Our second tool concerns a generalization of Hirschhorn's localization of cellular model structures, \cite[Theorem 4.1.1]{hirschhorn_model_2003}, in the absence of left properness (both the enriched and the non-enriched versions).

 \begin{taggedtheorem}{\textbf{B}}[Theorem \ref{thm_BousfieldLocalizationCellularCase}] Let $\M$ be a cellular (left semi)model category whose generating sets have cofibrant domains and $\Srect$ a set of maps in $\M$.
 Then, the left Bousfield localization of $\M$ at $\Srect$ exists among left semimodel categories. \end{taggedtheorem}